devbren/get-carpull/README.md

 SO THAT I can easily and securely make purchases, or sell vechicles that I own.

 ## Acceptance Criteria
-GIVEN a
+GIVEN an application to buy or sell a car
-WHEN I
+WHEN I login or create an account
-THEN I
+THEN I can see local cars listed.
+The ones for sale will be noted as such.

-WHEN I
+WHEN I click on a vehicle
+THEN I can see an expanded view of the car and description WHEN I login or create an account
-THEN I am
+THEN I see if the car listed is for sale.

-WHEN I
+WHEN I click on a vehicle
-THEN I
+THEN I can see the name and email of the seller

-WHEN I
-THEN
-WHEN I
-THEN
-WHEN I
+WHEN I click on the compare button
-THEN I
+THEN I can compare several vehicles side by side
+WHEN I buy a vehicle
+THEN I can go back and see a list of my vehicles.

 ## Installation